A unique two-day celebration of all things IRON in and around World Heritage Greenwich.

 A focal point for Britain’s maritime and horological heritage, as well as the site of Henry VIII’s armoury, Greenwich is steeped in ironwork history.
 This one-off event will celebrate the fascinating, multi-faceted material that has played such a vital role in our history, and contributed in so many different ways to major technological developments across the globe.

-A series of talks at the Old Royal Naval College will be followed by a guided walk of local ironwork highlights.
-The following day offers a rare opportunity to go behind the scenes in the busy workshops of a leading conservators Hall Conservation, and try your hand at various conservation techniques.
+A morning of talks will be followed by a guided walk of local ironwork highlights.
+The following day offers a rare opportunity to go behind the scenes in the busy workshops of leading conservators Hall Conservation, and try your hand at various conservation techniques.

 Hands-on Heritage – try your hand at a variety of conservation techniques – including blacksmithing, patination, gilding, repousse in the busy workshops of a thriving conservation business.